folio-org/eureka-setup/eureka-cli/README.md

 > The CLI also exposes an internal port 5005 for all modules and sidecars that can be used for remote debugging in IntelliJ

-- Intercept command allows rerouting traffic from Kong service to a custom sidecar before reaching your local instance in IntelliJ
+- Intercept command allows rerouting traffic from a Kong service to a custom sidecar before reaching your local instance in IntelliJ
 - Start your local module instance in IntelliJ with correct environment variables and JVM flags

 ![CLI Intercept Module](images/cli_intercept_module_1.png)